4.0 Quiz Generation

 Practice lab

-1. Select two objectives you need to reinforce: one hardware, one networking/security.
+1. Select two objectives you need to reinforce: one security operations, one incident response.

 2. Run the full workflow for each objective to create two mini quizzes (8–10 questions each).